 Publishing a GIS resource as a service is the key to making that resource available to other people.
-As you deploy ArcGIS Server, follow the common pattern of creating resources in ArcGIS for Desktop and publishing the resources as services so that client applications can use them.
+As you deploy ArcGIS Server, follow the common pattern of creating resources in ArcGIS Pro and publishing the resources as services so that client applications can use them.

 |Service type||Required GIS resource|

-File geodatabase or database connection file (.sde) to a geodatabase
+File geodatabase or enterprise geodatabase connection file (.sde) to a traditional versioned workspace

-Raster dataset or mosaic dataset, or layer file referencing a raster dataset or mosaic dataset
+Raster dataset or a layer file referencing a raster dataset

 As an ArcGIS Server administrator, your view of the server focuses on GIS resources and the services you create from them.
 However, a client's view of the server focuses more on the capabilities that you enabled when you published the resource, since that is what can be consumed.
-As an administrator, it's possible for you to publish one GIS resource and enable many capabilities for that resource.
-The person who uses these services view these capabilities as separate services.
+As an administrator, you can publish one GIS resource and enable many capabilities for that resource.
+The user who uses these services views these capabilities as separate services.

 |Capability||What it does||Services that expose this capability|